cyrusdiego/VR-Bento-Arm/Notes.md

 TODO for TMRW:
     - Finish scripting the box colliders (DONE TODAY)
-    - Thoroughly test the edge cases for the collisions
+    - Thoroughly test the edge cases for the collisions (NOT DONE, Look below)
-    - edit the sizes or add any more box colliders or remove if necessary
+    - edit the sizes or add any more box colliders or remove if necessary (I think i just need to add more the for the stand, but the arm should be good? )
-    - Create box colliders for the stand and desk and the arm shells
+    - Create box colliders for the desk and the arm shells (I NEED THE ANGULAR SECTION FOR THE STAND)
+    - have more realistic angular restrictions like the motors

+EDGE CASES:
+    - rotating one part of arm to collide works BUT, for example rotate the rist to hit the forearm, you can no longer rotate the shoulder properly
+        - one collision will restrict all forms of rotation
+        - so need to have an if statement or something to check what mode should be restricted